nickwimer/ytScripts/README.md

 `python data_extraction/extract_isosurfaces.py --help` for full list of arguments.

 ## extract_grid_info.py

 Extracts grid information at each level and saves to file.

 Ex: `python data_extraction/extract_grid_info.py -p DATADIR/ -o OUTDIR/ --name FILE_NAME`

-Will save a pickle file of the pandas dataframe with grid information as a function of time and some stored metadata about the simulation.
+Will save a pickle file of the Pandas DataFrame with grid information as a function of time and some stored metadata about the simulation.

 # Scripts for plotting extracted data

 Scripts for plotting data that was previously extracted using files under `data_extraction/`

 ## plot_slices.py

-This will load in the numpy data structures contained in the input path and make plots.
+This will load in the NumPy data structures contained in the input path and make plots.

 Ex: `python plot_data/plot_slices.py -p outdata/ --field magvort`